autoplot/documentation/to_md/help.md

 Data can also be exported as an ASCII tables.
 Presently data is formatted to a comma-separated-values (csv) file, and no formatting options are provided.
-Use Autoplot's "File-\>Export Data", then select a file name with a .csv, .dat, or .txt extension.
+Use Autoplot's "File→Export Data", then select a file name with a .csv, .dat, or .txt extension.

 ## Reading CDF